xalaida/laravel-nuxt-docker/README.md

 ## About
-Dockerized started template for Laravel + Nuxt.JS project.
+Dockerized starter template for Laravel + Nuxt.JS project.

 ## Available containers
 * Nginx (as proxy resolver between Laravel and Nuxt)